Unlock the very best Vietnam has to offer on a scooter-led adventure from the south of the country to the north.

 The island of Phu Quoc garners all my attention on my first night in Saigon.
 Travellers throw its name around like it’s the real-life incarnation of Alex Garland’s mythical utopia in The Beach.

 “It’s Phuket 40 years ago,” a French traveller tells me.
 “It’s quiet, not so many backpackers; just beaches, monkeys, fishermen.”
-At 45 minutes flying time (costing as little as $30) from Saigon, it seems a good place to start.
+At 45 minutes flying time (costing from $156) from Saigon, it seems a good place to start.

 The Vietnamese government, apparently, has been touting Phu Quoc as the next Phuket for years, but Phu Quoc is still best known for producing Vietnam’s tastiest fish sauce.

 Fifty percent of the island is national park; many of the island’s roads are yet to be paved.
 It’s very quiet too – strange considering how close it is to Vietnam’s largest metropolis Saigon.